Alem is an entrepreneur and writer with an A.S. in digital filmmaking.

 We were both at a point in life where we were getting our finances in order, but we both wanted to see where this went.
-I didn't have cable or internet, but I did have lots of television series on a hard drive that I had got transferred from a friend of mine.
+I didn't have cable or internet, but I did have lots of television series on a hard drive transferred to me from a friend of mine.
 I had been using this myself when I was home and I didn't feel like reading.
-Now that I figured out a solution to the problem I had to find something that we could watch together.
-I don't know if 'binge watching' was a widespread phrase at this time, but that's what we were about to embark on.
+Now that I figured out a solution to the problem, I had to find something that we could watch together.
+I don't know if "binge watching" was a widespread phrase at this time, but that's what we were about to embark on.

 Who Is House?

-On the other hand you have The Joker.
-A criminal mastermind who's intellect is actually underrated.
+On the other hand, you have the Joker.
+A criminal mastermind whose intellect is actually underrated.
 Everyone calls him crazy, but is he really?
 The Joker believes that "people are only as good as the world allows them to be."
 Check out this quote from Health Ledger's Joker in The Dark Knight.

 "Madness is just like gravity, all you need is a little push"

-Now it's just my interpretation here but, I think when House says, "Reality is almost always wrong" its an exact correlation to his theory that "everybody lies".
-Remember the Batman comparison above, well keep that in mind.
+Now this is just my interpretation here, but I think when House says, "Reality is almost always wrong," it's an exact correlation to his theory that "everybody lies."
+Remember the Batman comparison above, we'll keep that in mind.
 House and his 'sidekicks' will collect information about you by any means necessary, even if it means breaking the law.

 House and his team are all known to break into your home in order to gain access into 'the real you'.
 You see almost every time House and his team gets a new patient they always catch them in a lie.
 In a life or death situation keeping secrets from your doctor can be deadly.
 Oh I forgot, this is pertinent to the analysis.
 Let me explain what House and his team does.